Cambridge Heath, Tower Hamlets

 The heath lay on a gravel plateau surrounded by marshland and was part of the ‘waste’ of Stepney manor in the Middle Ages.
-Apart from a house that was described as ‘ancient’ in 1275 there was very little building among the vegetable patches and hayfields until cottages began to appear in the mid 18th century.
-Later that century a more intense period of development began which produced terraced houses, factories and chapels.
+Apart from a house that was described as ‘ancient’ in 1275 there was very little here besides vegetable patches and hayfields until cottages began to appear in the mid-18th century.
+Later that century a more intense period of building began with terraced houses, factories and chapels.

 The locality was almost fully developed during the first half of the 19th century, although a windmill survived until at least 1836.
 Among the active builders here was the London Society for Promoting Christianity among the Jews, which built Palestine Place.

 Most of the residents were poor, especially in the streets around the railway line and the Regent’s Canal, and on Russia Lane.
 The philanthropic Peabody Trust built its first Bethnal Green blocks here in 1910.
 In the same year the borough council completed its neo-baroque town hall on Cambridge Heath Road, later adding an art-deco extension.

 The communist–socialist controlled council built the Lenin estate in the mid-1920s – and the incoming liberal–progressive administration changed the name to the Cambridge Heath estate in 1928.
 Now it’s called Cambridge Court and is shown in the photo above.* The Municipal Dreams blog has the full story of the Lenin Estate’s ‘Luxury Flats for Socialists’.